-A career that changes lives — even yours!Get training and find a good job in biopharma manufacturing.
+A career that changes lives — even yours!Find your path to a rewarding life sciences career in North Carolina.

 Find Training and Jobs Near You

 With one of the largest life sciences ecosystems in the country, North Carolina employs more than 70,000 people in a variety of fields.
 Use the map below to find life sciences companies and training programs in your area.